Internationally Trained Lawyer program

 Micro-diploma in Canadian Private Law

-The Micro-Diploma in Canadian Public Law is also a modular program designed to help ensure lawyers holding a Canadian civil law degree and internationally trained lawyers can meet the NCA’s educational requirements to practice in a common law jurisdiction.
+The Micro-Diploma in Canadian Private Law is also a modular program designed to help ensure lawyers holding a Canadian civil law degree and internationally trained lawyers whose NCA assessment report permits them to pursue a Certificate of Qualification by meeting the NCA’s required competencies, while also offering elective options and the same opportunities to make connections within the Manitoba legal community.

 The Micro-Diploma in Private Law requires students to take 15 credit hours of core coursework related to private law in Canada: